 The thing is, not everything has to be reimagined along the lines of mixed race.
 If we’re truly moving away from racism, we have to move away from race as a factor, and that means both mixing up the races and not dealing with race at all.

 Who’s Afraid Of Virginia Woolf is the kind of play that manages to capture a moment in time in an all-white college in the sixties.
 Why must one turn it into a tossed salad?
-If we’re truly beyond race, beyond racism, leave the play be, don’t bring race into it.
+If we’re truly beyond race, beyond racism, leave the play be, don’t bring color into it.

-And if you do have an idea that reimagines it along racial lines, at least make sure your changes fall within the parameters and structure and form of the play.
+And if you do have an idea that reimagines it along racial lines, at least make sure your changes fall within the parameters, structure and form of the play.
 Cast Martha as black, for example, not Nick, or Honey.
 A black or hispanic or asian Martha would add a great dimension to the dynamic, all within the framework of the narrative.
-Make the changes work for the play, not against it, otherwise the whole thing doesn’t make sense, including your vision, and the ideology behind it.
-Change for the sake of change is rarely a good idea, in fact, it’s as stupid and narrow-minded as racist conservatism.
+Make the changes work for the story, not against it, otherwise the whole thing doesn’t make sense, including your vision, and the ideology behind it.
+Change for the sake of change is seldom a good idea, in fact, it’s as stupid and narrow-minded as racist conservatism.
 Be smart about the reform you’re introducing, or be quiet, lest you harm the image of progress and open society beyond your precious circles.